 The Brocken Spectre is a type of glory.
 Air travelers often see glories.
 You have to be on the proper side of the plane, with the sun on the opposite side.
 Then you might see the shadow of your airplane.
 The airplane’s shadow will be moving along on the cloud tops, as the plane speeds through the air.
 A rainbow-like halo of light will surround the shadow.

 You may not see the shadow of your plane either, just the rainbow halo, or glory.

 If there are no clouds but you look very closely as you fly over a city opposite the sun, you might see the light reflected on windows and cars below, following your plane in a bright sparkling patch along the ground.

 The Brocken Spectre also has the nickname Brocken bow or mountain spectre.
 It takes its name from the Brocken, a peak in the Harz Mountains in Germany.
 This region has frequent fogs.
 Johann Silberschlag, a German Lutheran theologian and natural scientist, observed and described the Brocken Spectre in 1780.
 It has since figured in stories about the region and elsewhere.

 At times, your shadow in a Brocken Spectre will appear enormous, but this is an optical illusion.
 At his great website Atmospheric Optics, Les Cowley explains why the shadow of the Brocken Spectre can appear so huge:

 The spectre sometimes appears to be huge.
 This is probably caused by the presence of the glory and the mist obscuring more familiar reference points with which to judge its size.

-Bottom line: The Brocken Spectre is your own shadow, cast on mists below you, when you are mountain climbing.
-The shadow may appear enormous and has a ring around it.
+Bottom line: The Brocken Spectre is your own shadow cast on mists below you, often spotted by those in the mountains.
+The shadow may appear enormous and has a luminous, rainbow-like ring around it.